With so many jazz guitar songs out there, knowing which ones to learn first may seem somewhat daunting.

-Hopefully these 10 songs serve as a good starting point for you on your journey, wherever you are right now!
+Hopefully these 10 songs serve as a good starting point for you on your guitar journey, wherever you are right now!

-Written by Jerome Kern and Oscar Hammerstein for the 1939 musical ‘Very Warm for May’, the All the Things You Are‘ is one of the most popular having been recorded and performed countless times. ‘
+Written by Jerome Kern and Oscar Hammerstein for the 1939 musical ‘Very Warm for May’, the jazz standard ‘All the Things You Are‘ is one of the most popular jazz guitar songs having been recorded and performed countless times.

-One of the reasons for its success and longevity is its functional harmonic structure, with ‘A’ sections being based on chords moving in the interval of 4ths, and a bridge that consists of two ‘II-V-I’ progressions before returning to a variation on the first A section with a ‘tag’ at the end.
+One of the reasons for its success and longevity is its functional harmonic structure, with ‘A’ sections being based on chords moving in the interval of 4ths, and a bridge that consists of two ‘II-V-I’ chord progressions before returning to a variation on the first A section with a ‘tag’ at the end.

-Looking for on this as inspiration?
+Looking for jazz guitar solos on this tune as inspiration?

-Check out Wes Montgomery’s up-tempo interpretation from a rare live recording at The Half Note, Jim Hall’s duo recording in 3/4 time with fellow master Pat Metheny, and Grant Green’s version from his trio record ‘Standards’.
+Check out Wes Montgomery’s up-tempo interpretation from a rare live recording at The Half Note, Jim Hall’s duo recording in 3/4 time with fellow jazz guitar master Pat Metheny, and Grant Green’s version from his trio record ‘Standards’.

-Written by the Hungarian/French team of Joseph Kosma and Jacques Prevert (English lyrics later added by Johnny Mercer) ‘Autumn Leaves’ is one of the most popular songs of all time.
+Written by the Hungarian/French team of Joseph Kosma and Jacques Prevert (English lyrics later added by Johnny Mercer) ‘Autumn Leaves’ is one of the most popular jazz songs of all time.

 On Green Dolphin Street

-guitarists looking for versions of this standard should check out Jim Hall’s performance on Gary Burton’s 1963 album ‘Something’s Coming!’ as well as Grant Green’s quartet take with Sonny Clark, recorded in 1962.
+Jazz guitarists looking for versions of this standard should check out Jim Hall’s performance on Gary Burton’s 1963 album ‘Something’s Coming!’ as well as Grant Green’s quartet take with Sonny Clark, recorded in 1962.

 Take the ‘A’ Train

-Written by long-term collaborator Billy Strayhorn, ‘Take The A Train’ was adopted by the Duke Ellington orchestra and used as the band’s theme after Strayhorn presented it to Ellington in 1940.
+Written by long-term collaborator Billy Strayhorn, ‘Take The A Train’ was adopted by the Duke Ellington orchestra and used as the band’s theme tune after Strayhorn presented it to Ellington in 1940.

-With lyrics inspired by the directions that Strayhorn needed to follow for his first meeting with Ellington (directions that included the title of the ‘Take The A Train’), it was an immediate hit and stayed in the charts for seven weeks.
+With lyrics inspired by the directions that Strayhorn needed to follow for his first meeting with Ellington (directions that included the title of the song ‘Take The A Train’), it was an immediate hit and stayed in the charts for seven weeks.

-Named after the mountain that overlooks Rio de Janeiro, ‘Corcovado’ or ‘Quiet Nights of Quiet Stars’ (English lyrics written by Gene Lees) is a composition by the great Brazilian songwriter Antonio Carlos Jobim.
+Named after the mountain that overlooks Rio de Janeiro, ‘Corcovado’ or ‘Quiet Nights of Quiet Stars’ (English lyrics written by Gene Lees) is a Bossa Nova composition by the great Brazilian songwriter Antonio Carlos Jobim.

-The most famous version of ‘Corcovado‘ can be found on Stan Getz’s hugely popular ‘Getz/Gilberto’ album, though we also recommend listening to the composer himself performing it in 1960 (which can be found on ‘The Legendary Joao Gilberto’, a classic).
+The most famous version of ‘Corcovado‘ can be found on Stan Getz’s hugely popular ‘Getz/Gilberto’ album, though we also recommend listening to the composer himself performing it in 1960 (which can be found on ‘The Legendary Joao Gilberto’, a Bossa Nova classic).

-It sold extremely well upon release, with its dreamy and sentimental prompting wistful thoughts of a better time, and continues to be popular up to the present day.
+It sold extremely well upon release, with its dreamy and sentimental melody prompting wistful thoughts of a better time, and continues to be popular up to the present day.

 We recommend listening to Paul Desmond’s version found on ‘Pure Desmond’ as well.